 “All of what?”
 Goda’s hair was dancing around her face, but Kanna could see that her eyes were trained on the road.

-Kanna forced herself to look away from Goda, to stifle the scowl that was growing on her face.
-She wondered if the woman was just playing dumb to toy with her on a long, boring drive.
+Kanna stifled the scowl that was growing on her face.
+She wondered if the woman was just playing dumb with her for entertainment on a long, boring drive.

 Goda shrugged.
 “I don’t know what all of that is like.
 We don’t have fathers in the Middleland.”

 At that, Kanna began to tilt her head in confusion, but then an old memory came floating back.
-It was something that her Middleland language tutor had mentioned years before: She had explained to Kanna that the word for “father” in Middlelander was borrowed from the Outerland tongue, because Middlelanders normally didn’t have fathers.
-The woman had not been a full-blooded Middlelander herself, so Kanna had dismissed the notion at first as a cultural misunderstanding and had long forgotten about it.
+It was something that her Middlelander language tutor had mentioned years before: She had explained to Kanna that the word for “father” in the Middlelander tongue didn’t actually exist, and that it was instead borrowed from the Outerland tongue, because Middlelanders didn’t have fathers.
+The woman had not been a full-blooded Middlelander herself, so Kanna had dismissed the notion as a misunderstanding and had long forgotten about it.

 She couldn’t remember most of her tutor’s lengthy reply; she could only remember that it had made no sense to her at all.